MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 3. Select **Add**.

-## Allow access for RDP connections
+## Task 5: Allow access for RDP connections

 Create an inbound security rule that allows Remote Desktop Protocol (RDP) traffic to the subnet from anywhere.
 The rule overrides a default security rule that denies all inbound traffic from the internet.
 Remote desktop connections are allowed to the subnet so that connectivity can be tested in a later step.